 - Fewer restrictions on visitors (some policies provide visitor accommodation)

-- Emergency treatment not covered
+- Emergency treatment is not covered

 - Pre-existing conditions not covered